au-ts/libmicrokitco/README.md

 // These are set in the system config file. uintptr_t co_mem;
 uintptr_t stack_size;
-// Stacks should have a GUARD PAGE between them, before the first stack and after the last stack! uintptr_t stack_1_start;
+// Stacks should have a GUARD PAGE between them! uintptr_t stack_1_start;
 uintptr_t stack_2_start;